nshimaza/thread-supervisor/README.md

 lifecycle including accidental case like the above.
 Hand crafting it might be painful.

-This package is intended to provide better replacement API over plain forkIO.
+This package is intended to provide better wrapper API over plain forkIO.
 Not just providing parent-child thread lifecycle management, this package provides Erlang/TOP like API so that user can leverage well proven practices from Erlang/OTP.

 If you need to keep your child running after parent terminated, this API is not for you.